wholebody3d/wholebody3d/README.md

 ### Download

-Images can be downloaded from the official cite of [Human3.6m dataset](http://vision.imar.ro/human3.6m/).
+- Images can be downloaded from the official cite of [Human3.6m dataset](http://vision.imar.ro/human3.6m/).
 We provide a data preparation [script](datasets/data_preparation.py) to compile Human3.6m videos into images which allows establishing correct correspondence between images and annotations.

-The annotations for H3WB can be downloaded from [here](https://drive.google.com/file/d/1WVscFZcFIxGi_doifFP3GLTsIbU-hjXO/view?usp=sharing) and by default it is put under [datasets/json/](datasets/json/).
+- The annotations for H3WB can be downloaded from [here](https://drive.google.com/file/d/1WVscFZcFIxGi_doifFP3GLTsIbU-hjXO/view?usp=sharing) and by default it is put under [datasets/json/](datasets/json/).

-The annotations for T3WB can be downloaded from [here](https://drive.google.com/file/d/155DpAJZ4XY6Mov9pmhrGzRG4PywDlZv2/view?usp=share_link).
+- The annotations for T3WB can be downloaded from [here](https://drive.google.com/file/d/155DpAJZ4XY6Mov9pmhrGzRG4PywDlZv2/view?usp=share_link).

+- You could also download H3WB dataset in a format commonly employed for 3D pose estimation tasks [here](https://drive.google.com/file/d/1LZh4Jsg3_ZKBF0iEPiexzoGHE4srLgfC/view?usp=share_link).
+We provide an accompanying [data preparation class](https://github.com/wholebody3d/wholebody3d/blob/main/utils/prepare_data_h3wb.py) for this format.
+We highly recommend this format for your experiments.

 ### Annotation format
 Every json is in the following structure, but not every json contains all these values.
 See [Tasks](#Tasks) section.